viamrobotics/docs/docs/program/sdks/_index.md

 ## Hello World: The Code Sample Tab

-- instructions as to how to create a file, where to save this file, what's happening in alignment with configuration etc.
+Save a program in the language of your choice that connects to your robot and uses methods built into the SDK's client API libraries to [interact with and control](/program/write/) the {{< glossary_tooltip term_id="resource" text="resources" >}} on the robot.

 The easiest way to get started is to navigate to your robot's page on [the Viam app](https://app.viam.com/robots), select the **Code Sample** tab, select your preferred SDK, and copy the code generated for you.

 These boilerplate code samples import all of the necessary libraries and set up a client connection to your {{< glossary_tooltip term_id="remote" text="remote">}} or local robot.
-These code snippets import all the necessary libraries and sets up a connection with the Viam app in the cloud.
+These code snippets import all the necessary libraries and sets up a connection with your robot in the cloud through the Viam app.

 Your boilerplate code sample should look similar to this:

+{{%expand "Click this to see example boilerplate code from the Code Sample tab" %}}
 {{< tabs >}}
 {{% tab name="Python" %}}